 This error message is only visible to WordPress admins

-Warning: The account for thetynebar needs to be reconnected.
-Due to Instagram platform changes on March 2, 2020, this Instagram account needs to be reconnected to allow the feed to continue updating.
+Error: The account for thetynebar needs to be reconnected.
+Due to recent Instagram platform changes this Instagram account needs to be reconnected in order to continue updating.
 Reconnect on plugin Settings page